 Especially, in light of the current COVID-19 pandemic, a reduction of the length of hospital stays is of utmost desirability.
 Furthermore social distancing is even more important for vulnerable patient groups such as those with multiple comorbidities, immunosuppression, or elderly patients [4], even beyond a pandemic situation.

+Thus, the main objective of this study was to determine how widespread the use of telemedicine support in the field of anaesthesiological preoperative consultation is across Europe.

 Methods